jd28/Solstice/docs/game.rst

   Registers a plugin interface.

   :param string name: Plugin interface name.
   :param function enforcer: Function that is called when a plugin attempts to load.
-This is to allow eforcing a particular interface.
+This is to allow enforcing a particular interface.

 .. function:: LoadPlugin(name, interface)